-Budapest’s District 7 is known as the city’s party district, but its burgeoning and increasingly diverse food scene may give that title a run for its money.
-A young Vietnamese couple (one of them first, the other a second generation Vietnamese-Hungarian) opened Bánh Mì in 2018, after realizing locals' fondness of Vietnamese food.
-But instead of yet another pho-centered eatery that Budapest already bristles with, they decided to go for a bánh mì food stall, specializing in the iconic French-Vietnamese sandwiches, the first such place in Budapest.
+Budapest’s District 7 may be known as the city’s party district, but its burgeoning and increasingly diverse food scene may give that title a run for its money.
+A young Vietnamese couple—one of them first, the other a second generation Vietnamese-Hungarian—set up shop in 2018, after seeing locals' fondness of Vietnamese food.
+But instead of yet another pho soup shop, they launched a bánh mì joint, specializing in the iconic French-Vietnamese sandwiches, the first of its kind in Budapest.

-The origin of Bánh Mì harkens back to the French Indochina period when the baguette was introduced in Vietnam.
-In the traditional version, a crispy baguette encloses a host of ingredients that usually include pork liver pâté, cold cuts, pickled carrots, crunchy cucumbers, and parsley.
-At Bánh Mì, you can choose from 12 different fillings, two of them vegetarian.
-Besides the traditional version (#5), I enjoyed most the meatballs (#6), and grilled pork (#10) varieties.
-For a bit of spicy heat and enhanced flavors, add a few drops of Sriracha sauce to finish.
+The origin of bánh mì harkens back to French Indochina when the baguette was introduced in Vietnam.
+In the traditional version, a crispy baguette encloses a host of ingredients including pork liver pâté, cold cuts, pickled carrots, crunchy cucumbers, and parsley.
+At Bánh Mì in Budapest, you can choose from 12 versions, two of them vegetarian.
+Apart from the traditional sandwich, I usually go for the meatballs or the grilled pork stuffings.
+Use the Sriracha to adjust the heat level to your taste.

 Because of space restrictions, Bánh Mì doesn’t actually have a kitchen; instead, they make all ingredients in advance, using the venue only for final preps.
 It’s a combination of these perfectly satisfying sandwiches, which are €3-5, and wanting this family business to succeed that keep me coming back here.